meltyourface/blank/posts/Heimskringla/The-Saga-of-Olav-Tryggvason-Viking-Warrior-to-Christian-King/index.md

 Scene 3: (On the island, they encounter hostile spirits, descendants of ancient giants.
 Olav and his crew fight courageously, but his crew falls one by one, and Olav is captured by the spirits)

-Giant Spirit: Who dares trespass on our sacred land?
+**Giant Spirit**: Who dares trespass on our sacred land?

 **Olav**: I am Olav Tryggvason of Norway.
 My lineage is of valor and destiny.
 I shall not fear you.

-Giant Spirit: Such bravery!
+**Giant Spirit**: Such bravery!
 It has been centuries since we encountered a Viking of your caliber.
 We shall spare your life, for you have earned our respect and a chance to fulfill your destiny.

 Act 2: The Christian Prince